Rabbit Diarrhea

 Lastly, it is important to completely disinfect every area that has come into contact with rabbit feces, even the hard marbles.
 Scrub and disinfect the cage floor, using a strong bleach solution and a pressure sprayer.
 Remove and disinfect the feeder and water valve.
 Scrub and disinfect any resting boards.
 Begin feeding your rabbits hay from a hay-rack rather than from the cage floor.

-If your bunny is a house-pet, you’ll need to give attention to any bedding, carpet, and cages - anywhere the rabbit has been or where he has dropped any marbles.
+If your bunny is a house-pet, you’ll need to give attention to any bedding, carpet, and cages - anywhere the rabbit has been or where he has dropped any round droppings.
 This is essential for preventing re-infection.
 (Don’t use bleach on wall-to-wall carpets, of course.)

 Rabbit Diarrhea from Tyzzer's Disease